As Pandemic Persists, Health Care Heroes Beginning To Crack Under The Strain

 "How sad is that?" she said.
 "Not being able to hug your child when she's so happy that you're home because you've been gone for 14 hours."

 Chinchilla didn't embrace her kids until she scrubbed herself raw in a scalding shower.
-A recent break helped her reconnect with them, but the whole time she still felt the tug of the hospital.
+A recent break helped her reconnect with them, but the whole time, she still felt the tug of the hospital.

 "I feel that sense of duty," she said.
 "This is my specialty.
 This is what I signed up for.
 I have to be there."